Brewed since 2002, available for a limited time in Canada and year-round in the US.

 MOUTHFEEL: Moderate carbonation, this powerhouse of a beer is rich, sumptuous, and leaves a long warming finish.

 IMPRESSION: This is my favorite Quadrupel.
-In our opinion, it bests the highest rated Trappist ales from Belgium.
+In my opinion, it bests the highest rated Trappist ales from Belgium.
 I have always said, that Unibroue takes classic Belgian beer styles, puts their own spin on them, and brew beers that best the Belgians.
 Terrible has won multiple awards in numerous beer competitions over the years.

 Unibroue’s Terrible is my go-to quad.
 Even though Unibroue’s website says the aging potential is 3-5 years, I have enjoyed bottles as old as 10 years with superb results.
 Grab as many bottles as you can of this world classic, age them and do yearly tastings.
 Drink with reverence.